Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 Why is the Fediverse on so many separate servers?

-• It stops anyone buying the Fediverse out.
+• It makes it very difficult for anyone to buy the Fediverse out.
 There is no central server, so there’s no single thing anyone could purchase in order to take over the network.
-Twitter-Musk scenarios aren’t possible on a network that is spread out on many servers.
+Twitter-Musk scenarios aren’t possible on a network that stays spread out on many servers.

 • It promotes higher quality moderation.
 Smaller servers tend to have higher quality moderation, because they have a much larger staff-to-member ratio.
 On massive servers, the number of staff per user is very low and the moderation quality tends to be much poorer.